Joshmclemore/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is a hook used to get the “match” data (or in other words, it provides access to the match object) from a route, without necessarily having to render a route.
-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+    This is the process that checks if input from a user is correct.
+It can offer suggestions like “user input must be 6 characters long”, or “Password must contain a special character: %$#@!&”.
+It is helpful for security and to stop the form from potentially submitting useless information.
-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+    This is the process where a programmer simulates a user-experience and checks everything from front end to back end for functionality and aesthetics.
+When properly done, it should set up operations, elements, and environments, simulate user input, state the anticipated outcome of the test, and check to see if that outcome was achieved.

 ## Instructions